Periodicity Schedule

 Reporting Blood Lead Results Electronically

-Healthcare Providers have the option to submit blood lead reports electronically using a secure FTP server.
+Healthcare providers have the option to submit blood lead reports electronically using a secure FTP server.
 Visit Texas Childhood Lead Poisoning Prevention Program for electronic reporting.